- Traumatising content

 tl;dr: MC tries to fit world into her understanding instead of trying to understand world.
 Otherwise the detail and attention of survival is amazing and enthralling.

 Update: Chapter 18 does a wonderful job addressing the protagonist's failure to actual act as a scientist.
-No spoilers, but it complete absolves any complaint made by the reviewers. +0.5 stars.
+No spoilers, but it complete absolves any complaint made by the reviewers. +0.5 stars to 4.5.

 This is a pretty good isekai litRPG.
 The System is relatively fresh, as are the implications it has for worldbuilding.
 The protagonist ends up trapped in a forest overwinter, surviving after several harrowing experiences.
 And as she sets out to reach civilization, stronger for her experiences, we experience the wonder and bewilderment alongside her.